advancedroboticsaws/angel/README.md

 	```
 	rosservice call /DockingEnable true
 	```
-4. See if angel is approaching the ducking station and finally touches charger.
+4. See if angel is approaching the ducking station and finally touches the charging station.
 5. If you carry out step 4 successfully, please type the following command to end up charging mode.

 	```